 Climbing has a long history in Saxon Switzerland.
 There is written evidence dating back to about 150 years ago.
 Many consider an event in March 1864 as the hour of birth of the Saxon climbing sport when five Schandau gymnasts conquered Falkenstein Mountain with the help of tree trunks and ladders.
 In 1874 two mountaineers from Pirna succeeded in climbing up to the top of Mönch Rock without any aids.

-Then in 1910, the "Saxon climbing rules" were laid down for the first time.
-These have remained almost unchanged ever since.
-The most important part of the rules is the "Relinquishment of artificial aids to overcome gravity".
-This idea then spread around the globe.
-Nowadays this principle is known as free climbing and is practised in the USA, Australia, France, Spain, Thailand and other countries throughout the world.
+In 1910, the “Saxon Climbing Regulations” where recorded in writing for the first time.
+Since then these rules have hardly changed and include as an important element a prohibition on artificial aids to overcome gravity.
+This idea spread over the whole world.
+It is known today as free climbing and is practiced in the United States, in France, Spain, Thailand and other countries of the world.

-Henceforth, the climbers made more and more extreme climbing routes accessible, with difficulty ratings ranging from VIII to XII.
-Bernd Arnold, Manfred Vogel, Jürgen Höfer and Klaus Schäfer are said to be representative of this period.
-More recent extreme athletes from the 1990s include Sven Scholz, Uwe Richter and Gunter Gaebel.
+From that time on, climbers developed more and more extremely difficult routes of Grade VIII and IX.
+Bernd Arnold, Manfred Vogel, Jürgen Höfer and Klaus Schäfer are representatives of this period.
+Among the younger extreme mountaineers of the 1990s are Sven Scholz, Uwe Richter or Gunter Gaebel.